 Q. How long do the plants take to bloom?

 Usually 3-4 years from seed.
-Sometimes a few of them will bloom after two years, or will take five or more years.
+Sometimes a few of them will bloom after two years, others may take five or more years.

 Q. How long do the flowers last?